microl44/Julet/README.md

 - Install xampp using standard instructions.
 - Clone the repository in teh htdocs folder.

-Once installed create an empty database file.
+Once installed create an empty database file (.db).

 Needs to create a file called Database.php file in the top of the repository.